Dec

 1993 Finest: Mike Stanton

 The Mike Stanton portrayed in the 1993 Finest set is neither the first or last to bear that name in the majors.
 The first was a strikeout artist selected as a first-round draft pick by the Astros in the 1970s.
-Yankees’ slugger Giancarlo Stanton is the player formerly known as Mike.
+Yankees’ slugger Giancarlo Stanton is the more recent player formerly known as Mike.

 Mike (the middle one) has a couple of oddities marking his career.
 He is one of five pitchers appearing in the 1993 Finest checklist that managed to strike out four batters in an inning.
 In 2004 Stanton faced off against the Milwaukee Brewers.
 After setting down the first batter he faced, he threw a wild pitch to Scott Podsednik.
 Podsednik swung at the ball and took off for first when he realized the ball had sailed by the catcher.
 Mets catcher Vance Wilson, who had just entered the game at the beginning of the inning, found his throw to first blocked by the on-deck hitter.
 Score sheets recorded this as the second strikeout of the inning, though the official number of outs remained at one and Podsednik was safely at first base.
 The following two batters quickly went down on strikes, giving Stanton a total of four for the inning.